Dogs Of The Dow (DOD)

 A 10 000 investment in April 2014 is worth 19 000 for SDOG, 11 600 for IDOG, 11 200 for EDOG, and 23 300 for S&P 500 (SPY).
 SDOG, which is the one that resembles the DOD strategy the most, performed best among the ETFs.
 However, all of the ETFs underperformed the broad market (S&P 500).

 While the Dogs Of The Dow strategy offers both simplicity and a pretty common-sense approach, it has underperformed massively over the last couple of decades.
 Please keep in mind that any strategy performs poorly at intervals of many years.
-However, we believe the Dogs Of The Dow strategy should only be a small part of your assets due to poor its diversification.
+However, we believe the Dogs Of Dow strategy should only be a small part of your assets due to poor its diversification.
+Next time we will test Dogs of the dow sp500.